vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 ## APL

-* [April](https://github.com/phantomics/april): the APL programming language (a subset thereof) compiling to Common Lisp.
+[April](https://github.com/phantomics/april) brings the APL programming language (a subset thereof) to Common Lisp.
 Replace hundreds of lines of number-crunching code with a single line of APL.

 ## C, C++, Objective C

 We had [CFFI](https://github.com/cffi/cffi) (a portable foreign function interface for CL), [C2FFI](https://github.com/rpav/c2ffi) (Clang-based FFI wrapper generator), then [cl-autowrap](https://github.com/rpav/cl-autowrap), a c2ffi-based wrapper generator that makes creating C bindings real quick.

 Pavel Korolev is developing [CLAW](https://github.com/borodust/claw), started as a fork of cl-autowrap, which brings **C++ support**.
-As a practice he generates bindings to GLM or the Godot engine.
+For practice he generates bindings to GLM or the Godot engine.

 **Achievement**

-It will be a great achievement when bindings are officially ready to use.
-This is not yet the case (though the GLM bindings basically do their hello world on Android).
+It will be a great achievement when CLAW is officially ready to use.
+This is not yet the case (though the GLM bindings basically do their hello world on Android, which is an achievement per se).

 ## Clojure